 - Being selective about the precious items you have around you means you are more likely to appreciate them if they aren’t surrounded by hundreds of others

-Mentioned also is that an extremely sparse environment can have the effect of not stimulating us enough.
-Proving that a happy medium and what I always describe as ‘friendly levels of organisation’ are just right!
+Also mentioned is that an extremely sparse environment can have the effect of not stimulating us enough; Proving that a happy medium and what I always describe as ‘friendly levels of organisation’ are just right!

 You can read more on this subject and Sabine Kastner’s findings in her study online if you google her name.